Advertisement

 Related Article: FG set to reform the advertising industry

 Fadolapo clarified that the recent regulations align with the Minister of Information and National Orientation, Mohammed Idris’s directive to enhance the regulatory framework governing the Nigerian advertising sector and counteract the industry’s prevailing adverse patterns.
 The marketing and advertising sphere holds immense importance in the Nigerian economy, as it contributes approximately 20% towards the gross domestic product and generates employment opportunities for numerous individuals.
-With appropriate regulation and support, the industry could expand even more and make a greater contribution to the country’s development, he stated.
+With appropriate Regulation and support, the industry could expand even more and make a greater contribution to the country’s development, he stated.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.